4 Sax (S/CT/A/T/Bar), Chor (SATB)

 Internationale Musikverlage Hans Sikorski GmbH & Co.
 KG

-Co-Commissioned by Nederlands Kamerkoor, Radiokören Stockholm, Cracow Singers, Chorverband Steiermark – Vocalforum Graz, Collegium musicale Tallinn, CHOREOS Osnabrück, Zürcher Sing-Akademie und Collegium Vocale zu Franziskanern Luzern
+Commissioned by Nederlands Kamerkoor with support by the Eduard van Beinum Foundation, Radiokören Stockholm, Cracow Singers, Chorverband Steiermark – Vocalforum Graz, Collegium musicale Tallinn, CHOREOS Osnabrück and Zürcher Sing-Akademie und Collegium Vocale zu Franziskanern Luzern

 3 November 2016, Amsterdam, Muziekgebouw aan’t IJ